U.S. sanctions whack Russia's rouble, Turkey's lira free-falls

 The lira touched a record low of 5.44 against the dollar, weakening some 2.5 percent from Wednesday’s close.
 There was widespread selling in the country’s bond markets and Istanbul stocks dropped 1 percent too.

 “We think Turkey may need to approach the IMF or seek other external support.
-Otherwise, capital-control measures seem to be a distinct possibility,” said fund manager Lombard Odier’s chief investment strategist Salman Ahmed.
+Otherwise, capital-control measures seem to be a distinct possibility,” said fund manager Lombard Odier’s chief investment strategist, Salman Ahmed.

 Asia had been much brighter.
 Shanghai blue chips closed up 2.5 percent after talk of possible government support for home-grown technology companies, the latest in a series of growth-boosting measures rolled out by Beijing as the trade dispute worsens.